THE FUTURE IS NOW IN REMOTE SENSING

 Today, even years after the Volkswagen scandal, and despite improvements to testing and enforcement, vehicle emissions from multiple manufacturers frequently exceed emissions standards in real-world driving conditions.
 (Source)

-Meeting emissions standards is even more important now as research shows many correlations between air pollution exposure and health issues, including:
+Meeting emissions standards is even more important now, as research shows many correlations between air-pollution exposure and health issues, including the following:

 Source: Transport & Environment